bedawi/AirQualitySensorD1Mini/README.md

 Air Quality Sensor firmware for D1 Mini
 ========================================

+This fork supports more than one sensor.
+In addition to the PMS5003 the BME/BMP280 sensor has been added to measure temperatur, humidity and pressure.

 Read from a Plantower PMS5003 particulate matter sensor using a Wemos D1 Mini (or other ESP8266-based board) and report the values to an MQTT broker and show them on a 128x32 OLED display.